Ruochen1105/OnlineChattingRoom/README.md

 ## Overview

-This app allows its users to chat with others over the Internet in chatting rooms (a one-to-one chat is a room with two people).
-It allows the creator of the chatting room to manage the members, and supports chat history browsing and searching.
+This app allows its users to chat with others in the chatting rooms.
+It supports chat history browsing and searching as well as sending images.

 ## Data Model

-The application will store Usersand Logs.
+The application will store Users and Logs.

-* users can have multiple logs (via references)

 An Example User: